 - Cherish the time you have together with your senior loved one.
 Letting go of denial will allow you to change your focus to “a new normal”.
 There’s something liberating about removing the elephant in the room, making it possible for an unencumbered closeness with your senior loved one.

 Selecting a trusted care partner is key.
-Complete Care at Home, the experts in elder and dementia care in Santa Barbara, can deal with many of the more mundane aspects of care, to help you spend quality time together with the senior you love.
-Reach out to us at (805) 727-3445 for an in-home consultation for more information.
+Complete Care at Home, the experts in Santa Barbara elder care, can deal with many of the more mundane aspects of care, to help you spend quality time together with the senior you love.
+Reach out to us at (805) 727-3445 for an in-home consultation and for more information on top-rated Santa Barbara elder care services.
+Click here to view our full service area.